emmanuel-anguianopita/Time-Varying-Granger-Causality_R/README.md

 ## Usage

-📄 For a fully documented worked example, see [`example_money_income.R`](example_money_income.R) in this repository.
-The script replicates the money–income causality analysis of Shi, Hurn & Phillips (2020) and walks through every step: data preparation, parameter selection, result interpretation, plotting, and bidirectional causality testing.

 ```r
 # 1. Prepare data — numeric matrix only, NO date column
 #    Column 1 = dependent variable (Y)